DeisData/deisdata.github.io/docs/source/python/data-structures.rst

 .. container::

    Assigning dictionary values of different keys can be tricky.
-Remember to have write write key on the right side.
+Remember to have write key on the right side.

    .. code:: python